Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 ---

 ## Nutrition Menu Management
-(url path nutrition/add_menu_admin)
+(url path /nutrition/)
 ##### SUPERUSER(OWNER/ADMINISTRATOR) users can:
-1. Click on "Edit Plan*" to verify it redirects user to "Menu Management" page.
+1. Click on "Edit Plan" to verify it redirects user to "Menu Management" page (url path /nutrition/edit_menu_admin/1).

 ##### Logged In users and Anonymous users:
 Have no access to this page.